raiguard/RecipeBook/README.md

 # Recipe Book

-A [Factorio](https://factorio.com) mod for looking up crafters, fluids, item, recipes, and technologies, and seeing how they interact with one another.
+A [Factorio](https://factorio.com) mod for looking up information about recipes, materials, machines, and technologies, and seeing how they interact with one another.
 Greatly assists in figuring out complex production cycles, especially in large modpacks.

 ## Download